ntzb/HebSubDL/README.md

 To Do:

-~~- work with Git
+- work with Git
-~~- recheck providers and fix as needed
+- recheck providers and fix as needed
-- add database with simple table - file path, status (downloaded, not found, empty (not searched?)), ~~login cookie time validity
+- add database with simple table - file path, status (downloaded, not found, empty (not searched?)), login cookie time validity
-~~- add log file with proper logger and logging levels
+- add log file with proper logger and logging levels
 - add timeouts to read drive and look for missing subtitles: scanner (https://docs.oracle.com/javase/tutorial/essential/io/notification.html)
-- add to config.properties: ~~user/pass/api keys for providers~~, ignore keywords for scanner, file paths for scanner, time and frequency to run scanner
+- add to config.properties: user/pass/api keys for providers, ignore keywords for scanner, file paths for scanner, time and frequency to run scanner
-~~- minimize to tray
+- minimize to tray
 - (?) expose api to be called from kodi/others